Pentest-With-Rohit/Recon-Script/README.md

-# Shiv-Recon
+# Shiv-Recon 🙂🙂🙂

 **A bash select menu for quick and easy network recon and DOS attacks**

 Sudo is implemented where necesssary.
-Tested on Debian and Arch.🙂🙂🙂🙂
+Tested on Debian and Arch🙂🙂🙂🙂

 ## Requirements: